damonkelley/blog.damonkelley.me/source/2016-07-07-identifying-srp-violations.html.markdown

 tags: SRP, SOLID, smells
 ---

-Realizing that a class is violating The Single Respsonsibility Principle tends to be much more difficult that resolving the the violations.
+Realizing that a class is violating The Single Responsibility Principle tends to be much more difficult that resolving the violations.

 Here are a few techniques that you can use to help.